eLLM: Elastic Memory Management Framework for Efficient LLM Serving: Evaluation

 \subsection{System Execution Time Breakdown}

-To quantify the overhead introduced by eLLM, we break down the overall execution time into three key components: CPU scheduling time, VMM operation time, and model execution time.
-CPU scheduling time, the overhead from scheduling logic during LLM inference, accounts for less than 1\% of total execution time due to eLLM’s lightweight scheduling strategy, making its performance impact negligible.
-VMM operation time refers to the overhead incurred by eLLM’s internal calls to VMM API functions, while model execution time refers to the duration of GPU computation during model inference.
-In online service evaluation scenarios (\Fig{fig:onlineserving}), VMM operation time accounts for 1\% to 5\% of total execution time, benefiting from targeted strategy design, including eTensor pooling, decoding speculative pre-mapping, and asynchronous unmapping, thus ensuring moderate overhead and minimal impact on system performance.
+We quantify eLLM's overhead by decomposing execution time into three components: CPU scheduling, VMM operations, and model execution.
+The CPU scheduling overhead remains negligible (less than 1\% of total execution time) due to our lightweight scheduling strategy.
+VMM operation overhead, comprising eLLM’s internal calls to VMM API functions, accounts for 1-5\% of execution time in online serving scenarios.
+This modest overhead is achieved through three optimization techniques: eTensor pooling to reuse memory mappings, speculative pre-mapping for decoding phases, and asynchronous unmapping to overlap memory operations with computation.
+These optimizations ensure that eLLM's memory virtualization benefits far outweigh its runtime costs.